DataandUXgirl/Daikibo-Telemetry-Analysis/README.md

 The company's main telemetry data was collected from 4 factories, each with 9 types of machines, recorded every 10 minutes for one month (May 2021).
 The data was provided in a single JSON file and imported into Tableau.

-JSON file contains telemetry messages per machine.
-Total Records: [X records – dependent on dataset]
+This JSON file contains telemetry data messages per machine. (./daikibo-telemetry-data.json.zip) Total Records: [X records – dependent on dataset]

 - **Table 2:**